Towards Healthcare

 • In February 2021, AccuVein Inc. said that the Infusion Nurses Society (INS) suggested using NIR vein visualization technology during venipuncture procedures.
 This technology helps assess veins on the skin's surface, making choosing the right one for the procedure easier.

-Vein Finder Market Players
+Vein Finder Market Companies

 Vein Finder Market Segments